nitinpathak337/IMT-Assignment/README.md

 This is the Advanced Blog App , I have bulit using Next JS and React JS.

-To run the application, open the repository in VS code and navigate to the root directory.
+To run the application, open the repository in VS code and navigate to the IMT-Assignment directory in terminal.
 Then give command 'npm run dev' in the terminal.
 Then open http://localhost:3000/ to view the application in the browser.

 File Structure: